 How to get all available Hearthstone hero portraits

-Right now, there are 35 hero portraits you can obtain by various means.
-More than half of them will only be available for a limited time, though — so read on to find out if you’ll need to hurry to snatch your favorite one.
+There are many hero portraits, which you can obtain by several different means.
+So read on to find out what you’ll need to do to snatch your favorite one.

 Heroes you earn by winning 1,000 games with a class